maksim-plysheuski/maksim-plysheuski/README.md

                    </a>
                     <br/>
                    <span>This app for language enthusiasts aiming to expand their vocabulary learing new words.
-                     The platform offers a lot of features to contribute learning, creating different packs and fullfil them with words cards.
-It includes repetition and progress tracking along with a automating rating system for each word.
-Additionally, users can learn words from their friends</span>
+                     The platform offers numerous features to enhance learning, allowing users to create various packs and fill them with word cards.
+It includes learning modes, repetition, and progress tracking, facilitated by an automated rating system for each word.
+Additionally, users have the opportunity to learn words from their friends packs.</span>
                    <br/>
                    <br/>
                    <span><b>TaskManager</b></span>